msuavc/avc_wiki/src/learning/ros-basics.md

 icon: hubot
 order: 100
 ---

 # ROS Basics

 For the vehicle to run as we need it to, it needs to have a backend program that is able to coordinate the flow of data between the sensors and the software that converts that sensor data into controls, detections, and other more relevant data for the vehicle to run autonomously.
 ROS is the solution that the team, and many others in the robotics industry, uses in order to do this coordination.

 This page provides a general high-level overview of basic components in ROS, as well as the command-line tools that allow for inspection of these components.

 ## What is ROS?
----

 ROS is middleware used to lighten the development load of robotics applications.
 Before software like ROS, developing any robotics platform required many man hours of development on features needed to just get the system running.
 If you were developing a system as complex as ours from scratch, you would need to develop every component in the system, from data management to testing.
 The project itself may even stall before the interesting research happens!

 With ROS, most of the backend work is taken care of by the software itself.
 ROS is also a modular framework, meaning that you can swap different components as you see fit, only having to worry about inputs and outputs with each software component and not about how to handle all the low-level dataflow and implementation details.

-## Relevant Links:
+## Relevant Links
----

 More comprehensive introductions to ROS can be found here:

 - [What Is ROS?](https://roboticsbackend.com/what-is-ros/)
 - [Introduction to ROS](http://wiki.ros.org/ROS/Introduction)

 Additionally, if at any time you cannot find the answers you are looking for here, the ROS wiki is a great resource that will fill you in on the finer details without having you frantically google everything:

 - [http://wiki.ros.org/ROS](http://wiki.ros.org/ROS)

 Finally, each section will have links directing you towards comprehensive documentation provided by the ROS development team itself.
-Most of the information is explained in much more detail there, and many of the command-line instructions found below are a simple subset of the functionality they actually offer. **It is encouraged that you read this links during/after your time reading this document.**
+Most of the information is explained in much more detail there, and many of the command-line instructions found below are a simple subset of the functionality they actually offer.
+**It is encouraged that you read this links during/after your time reading this document.**

-# Packages
+## Packages

 [ROS Reference for Packages](http://wiki.ros.org/Packages)

 Packages are at the core of ROS’ system.
 Packages contain all nodes, services, message types, and more that are present in the system.
 At a basic level, however, they are just directories containing source code and configuration files allowing for separation of codebases based on their purpose.
 This is ROS’ way of handling part of directory management for you.

-## Directories and Files
+### Directories and Files
----

 A ROS package, at a basic level, is just a parent directory.
 This parent can contain anything, but the files subdirectories that are relevant to the package are explained below:

-### `./src/`
+#### `./src/`

 This is where all of your python source code will be stored, and in that source code will be nodes, services, and other coded functionality on the vehicle.

-### `./src/package_name`
+#### `./src/package_name`

 This is where all of your C++ source code will be stored, and in that source code will be nodes, services, and other coded functionality on the vehicle.

-### `./CMakeLists.txt`
+#### `./CMakeLists.txt`

 This is the cmake build file for the package, and it is required for building and running the package.
 Stored in here are all the cmake directives and other information needed to actually build the package for use.
-I will not go into the contents of this file here, as it is quite complex and is created when building a package (*See Development in ROS).* For more information about the contents of this file, you can also refer to [ROS’ CMakeLists documentation](http://wiki.ros.org/catkin/CMakeLists.txt).
+I will not go into the contents of this file here, as it is quite complex and is created when building a package (_See Development in ROS)._ For more information about the contents of this file, you can also refer to [ROS’ CMakeLists documentation](http://wiki.ros.org/catkin/CMakeLists.txt).

-### `./package.xml`
+#### `./package.xml`

 This file is the package manifest, and it is another file required for building and running from a package.
 Information here is similar to `CMakeLists.txt` , and similarly, I will not go into the file contents due to complexity.
 For information, you can also refer to [ROS’ package.xml documentation](http://wiki.ros.org/catkin/package.xml).

-### `./msg/`
+#### `./msg/`

 This folder will contain all custom message types defined in the package.
 Most packages will not need this, as there are both ROS provided and custom defined messages already defined in the system that should suffice.
 If not, however, this folder is here.

-*More about ROS messages below.*
+_More about ROS messages below._

-### `./srv/`
+#### `./srv/`

 This folder will contain all custom defined service types.
 If you are creating a service, you will define the data the service will request and reply here.

-### `./scripts/`
+#### `./scripts/`

 This folder will contain any executable scripts needed to run the package here, as well as any you develop that will be relevant to package use.
 Nodes/services will not be defined here, but if you, for example, use a shell script in a node or service, it would be placed here.

-### `./include/package_name`
+#### `./include/package_name`

 This directory is where all of your c++ header files will go if applicable.

-## Package Inspection
+### Package Inspection
----

-ROS provides the `rospack` command-line tool in order to inspect packages:https://docs.ros.org/en/independent/api/rospkg/html/rospack.html
+ROS provides the `rospack` command-line tool in order to inspect packages:<https://docs.ros.org/en/independent/api/rospkg/html/rospack.html>

 ```bash
 # this will list all packages